Yes, Students Can Save Lives!

 - A single cornea donor can restore the sight of two people.

 - A single tissue donor can heal 50 or more lives.

 - We introduce students to those touched by donation and transplantation through the use of video or personal testimonials in the hope that they will understand how donation touches lives from every part of society including their own communities.

 To schedule a program by Lifeline of Ohio contact us in one of the following ways:

 Call 800-525-5667 ext.
 334 or 614-384-7317.

 - Printable Form

 Click here to download and print the form.
-The form can be returned by mail to our Communications Assistant at Lifeline of Ohio, 770 Kinnear Rd, Suite 200, Columbus, OH 43212, or it can be faxed to 614-291-0660.
+The form can be returned by mail to our Public Relations department at Lifeline of Ohio, 770 Kinnear Rd, Columbus, OH 43212 or emailed to firstname.lastname@example.org.

 - Fill out the Online Form Below